ischlo/cppSim/README.md

-Compared to the equivalent functions implemented in pure R, it runs about x10 faster for a $\sim 1000\times 1000$ OD matrix, the speed up is increasignly more significant as matrices get bigger.
+Compared to the equivalent functions implemented in pure R, it runs about x10 faster for a $\sim 1000\times 1000$ OD matrix, the speed up is increasingly more significant as matrices get bigger.

     #> [1] ""